dccuchile/wefe/doc/user_guide_measurement.rst

 Having obtained rankings by metric for each embeddings, it would be ideal to see and analyze the degree of agreement between them.

-A high concordance between rankings allows to establish with some certainty that all metrics evaluated the embedding models in a similar way.
-Therefore, the results obtained allow to establish an order for the embedding models.
-On the other hand, a low degree of agreement shows the
+A high concordance between the rankings allows us to state with some certainty that all metrics evaluated the embedding models in a similar way and therefore, that the ordering of embeddings by bias calculated makes sense.
-opposite: the rankings do not allow to clearly establish which embedding is less biased than another.
+On the other hand, a low degree of agreement shows the opposite: the rankings do not allow to clearly establish which embedding is less biased than another.

 The level of concordance of the rankings can be evaluated by calculating correlations.WEFE provides ``calculate_ranking_correlations`` to